MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 In some cases, the developer may want to replace the default mapper if e.g.

-1. they want to use a data model that differs from the storage scheam.
+1. they want to use a data model that differs from the storage schema.
 2. they want to build a performance optimized mapper for their scenario.
+3. the default mapper doesn't support a storage structure that the developer requires.

 All Vector Store connector implementations allow you to provide a custom mapper.